-If you’re in the market for a new smartphone, don’t let your old device gather dust in a drawer.
-You can sell your old phone to earn some extra cash or even donate it out of the goodness of your heart.
+Nearly $47 billion in trade-in value for old smartphones is going to waste in the U.S., according to a study from SellCell.com, and nearly $13 billion of that is in old iPhones.
+If you have such dusty drawers filled with old smartphones, don’t let it go to waste.
+You can sell your old phone to earn some extra cash.
+Or you might prefer to donate it to charity or to a friend or child.
 Just make sure you follow our instructions on wiping your old smartphone before it’s delivered to its next owner, so your personal info will stay safe.

 Wiping and restoring most smartphones is simple, but be sure to back up any information you want to save before doing anything.